Photonic time crystals: Theory and applications

 When $v_{\rm m}> v_{\rm ph}$, the modulation is superluminal.
 The conceptual band structure for this scenario is shown in Fig.~\ref{Figtravellingwave}(c).
-Similar to the subliminal modulation, the band structure is asymmetric, which means that such modulation can also induce nonreciprocity.
-However, in contrast to the subliminal case, for superluminal modulation, the crossing of bands generates a momentum bandgap.
+Similar to the subluminal modulation, the band structure is asymmetric, which means that such modulation can also induce nonreciprocity.
+However, in contrast to the subluminal case, for superluminal modulation, the crossing of bands generates a momentum bandgap.
 Therefore, superluminal modulation can induce nonreciprocal amplification \cite{lee2021parametric}.

 Regardless of whether the modulation is subluminal or superluminal, it was discovered in \cite{huidobro2019fresnel} that a space-time modulated metamaterial with both permittivity and permeability modulation can always generate the Fresnel drag effect, typically observed in moving media.
 This finding suggests that space-time traveling wave modulation can be represented by effective bianisotropic parameters with nonreciprocal magnetoelectric coupling, which can, in turn, be mapped to a moving homogeneous medium.
 A more complete study of moving interface between two materials were considered in a recent paper \cite{li2024wave}.